Hudson, Ohio: History

-An anti-slavery center
+An abolitionist center

 Ohio's Western Reserve "was probably the most intensely antislavery section of the country".
 Hudson, with the Reserve's first college, was for a time its intellectual capital.
 The founders of Hudson were abolitionists, although founder David Hudson favored the soon-to-be-discarded strategy of "colonization": sending free Blacks "back to Africa".
-Another founder, Owen Brown, father of John Brown, was a fervent abolitionist.
+Another founder, Owen Brown, father of John Brown, also from Connecticut, was a fervent abolitionist.
 The latter, who arguably did more to end slavery in the United States than any other person, grew up and was educated in Hudson from 1805 to 1825.
 There is a marker at the site of his family's home, at the intersection of Ravenna and South Main Streets.

 There is also a historical marker at the location of the first meetinghouse of the First Congregational Church, at East Main and Church Streets, reading: "In August, 1835, church members unanimously adopted a resolution declaring that slavery is 'a direct violation of the law of Almighty God.'
 At a November 1837 prayer meeting, church member and anti-slavery leader John Brown made his first public vow to destroy slavery."

 Thousands of fugitive slaves, heading for freedom in Canada, passed through Hudson; it was a stop on the Underground Railroad.
 Owen Brown was very active in assisting the fugitives.
 As of 2019, 21 locations in and around Hudson associated with the Underground Railroad have been identified. and in 1992 there appeared a book by James Caccamo, Hudson and the Underground Railroad.

-Hudson cheese manufacturer Seymour Straight was the primary funder of Straight University, founded in 1868, the first university in New Orleans for Black students.

 Hudson's period of anti-slavery leadership ended in the early 1830s.
 Beriah Green, the lone professor of theology at the college, was influenced by William Lloyd Garrison's new newspaper, The Liberator, and his Thoughts on African Colonization.
 He preached four fiery anti-slavery sermons, which so inflamed the college that nothing else was being discussed, the president said, and the town was torn apart.
 Green, expecting to be fired, left to become president of the Oneida Institute, on condition Blacks be admitted on the same terms as whites.
 Oneida, near Utica, New York, replaced Hudson as the nation's leading abolitionist center.